mlcommons/dynabench/dynalab/readme.md

 ### Foldes contents

 Inside the repository you will find a folder called app.
 This folder contains three folders: api, domain, and resources.
 The api stores some logic you don't need to update.
 The resources folder is empty, and that's the place where you want to store your model's components (i.e. weights, tokenizers, processors, etc.).
 Finally, the domain folder is where you'll be including your models logic.
-Specifically, look for the model .py file.
+Specifically, look for the model.py file.
+The api folder stores certain logic that does not need to be updated and the data models used in each challenge, i.e. the input and the expected output.

 ## Resources folder